en_USEnglish

 Website speed testing tools

-• Google PageSpeed Insights : Free tool from Google that analyzes your site's speed and provides optimization recommendations.
+• Google PageSpeed Insights: Free tool from Google that analyzes your site's speed and provides optimization recommendations.
 Important for SEO.

-• GTmetrix : Another popular and detailed speed-testing tool, with graphs and in-depth analysis.
+• GTmetrix : Another popular and detailed speed testing tool, with in-depth graphs and analysis.

 • Pingdom Website Speed Test: Quick and easy tool for testing loading speed and time.

-Measures to watch out for
+Measures to monitor

 • Complete page loading time (Load Time).